-- 5.1 Supply teachers who have not been subject to an enhanced DBS check with barred list check will not be employed to work directly with children. - 5.2 All supply teachers provided through the Educator Solutions Supply Teaching Register have been through the appropriate DBS checking process and evidence has been produced.
-However, if the person is not known to the school, then they will be asked to produce a photographic ID document and written confirmation will be sought from the Supply Teaching Register that the individual has been appropriately vetted for the role and that a break in service of no more than three months has occurred.
-The school will request sight of the DBS Disclosure certificate for any Supply Teacher who has undergone a DBS check.
-Additionally, the school may use the DBS Update Service to check the supply teacher's certificate is still current, where this is possible.
-The supply teacher must be subscribed to the DBS Update Service, have given the school permission to undertake the check and the level of check required must be the same as the original check the original DBS certificate must also be viewed). - 5.3 The service of supply teachers from the Educator Solutions supply teaching register in Norfolk academies, which buy Educator Solutions full HR service, will count in the same way as service in a Norfolk school for the purposes of assessing the three-month break.
+Supply teachers who have not been subject to an enhanced DBS check with barred list check will not be employed to work directly with children.

+[All supply teachers provided through the Norfolk Supply Register have been through the appropriate DBS checking process and evidence has been produced.
+All booked supply teachers will be asked to produce a photographic ID document and written confirmation will be sought from the Norfolk Supply Register that the individual has been appropriately vetted for the role.
+If the school use Teacher Booker to manage their supply, the Teacher Booker system will confirm the checks have been undertaken.
+Where there are matters to disclose on a supply teachers' DBS certificate, the school will request sight of the certificate and undertake its own risk assessment process.

+[The service of supply teachers from the Norfolk Supply Register in Norfolk academies, which buy a full EducationHR service, will count in the same way as service in a Norfolk school for the purposes of assessing the three-month break.]